Kahun scores twice, Penguins rout Maple Leafs 6-1

 Kahun scores twice, Penguins rout Maple Leafs 6-1Toronto Maple Leafs goaltender Kasimir Kaskisuo (50) stops a shot by Pittsburgh Penguins' Sam Lafferty (37) during the second period of an NHL hockey game in Pittsburgh, Saturday, Nov.
 16, 2019.
 (AP Photo/Gene J. Puskar)

+''It's always tough when guys like (Crosby) don't play, but we have enough good guys here,'' Kahun said. ''I think we showed that we can be a very good team.
+We just played solid.''

-Kahun matched a career-high with three points.
+Kahun matched a career-high with three points, and 10 Penguins recorded points in the win.
 Bryan Rust also had a three-point game, with a short-handed goal and two assists.

-Jake Guentzel and Evgeni Malkin each had a goal and an assist, and Jared McCann also scored for the Penguins, who bounced back from Friday's 2-1 loss at New Jersey.
-The Penguins have won three of their last seven games, but have points in seven of their last nine games.
+Jake Guentzel and Evgeni Malkin each had a goal and an assist, and Jared McCann also recorded his 100th NHL point with a goal for the Penguins, who bounced back from Friday's 2-1 loss at New Jersey.
+The Penguins have won three of their last seven games, and have points in seven of their last nine games.

 Tristan Jarry made 32 saves for Pittsburgh.
 Jarry has allowed two or fewer goals in four of five outings.